ephico2real2/cheatsheet/ldaps.readme.md

 4. Import the PFX file:
    - Right-click on "Certificates" → "All Tasks" → "Import"
    - Click "Next" on the Certificate Import Wizard
-   - Browse to your PFX file location and select your `demo-app.pfx` file
+   - Browse to your PFX file location and select your `demo-ldap.pfx` file
    - Click "Next"

 5. Enter the PFX password: